gakiloroth/gakiloroth.github.io/.github/ISSUE_TEMPLATE/common-node-addition.md

 ---

+**Reason for adding**
+What this node is used for (what mats it drops, what event its for (lotto or otherwise), or any other reason this node will be commonly used)

 **Name of the node (if multiple please make sure node names are set correctly - link to wiki page appreciated but not required)**
 The name of the node you want to add and a link to wiki page (optional).
 This is used for the name of the node in the search list.